ghoshavirup0/HighwayENV/README.md

+<h1> Simulation of self-driving car in highway-environment incorporating NGSIM dataset </h1>

-A collection of environments for *autonomous driving* and tactical decision-making tasks
+A collection of environments for *self driving* and tactical decision-making tasks

 ## The environments